Gold Coast Model Railway Club Inc.

 Picture

 The new Gold Coast railway alignment straightened many curves and with new environmentally friendly rolling stock, speeds of 120km/hr became possible.
 These days it takes about an hour and fourty minutes to get to the Brisbane CBD from Varsity Lakes, which is exactly the upgraded service the Gold Coast required.
-The alignment the steam trains ran on could never be practical for today’s transportation service.
-The closure of the South Coast railway was a necessity, even if the new railway was slow in arriving.
+The alignment the steam trains ran on could never be practical for today’s transportation service, as you can see from this

 The trains depicted are a PB15 locomotive and Evans cars.